mulesoft/pdk-custom-policy-examples/xml-validation/README.md

 - `maxTextLength` (optional): Maximum length of text content inside an element.
 - `maxAttributeLength` (optional): Maximum length of an attribute value.
 - `maxCommentLength` (optional): Maximum length of an XML comment.

+To learn more about XML validation, see [Configuring XML Validation](https://docs.mulesoft.com/pdk/latest/policies-pdk-configure-features-xml-validation).

 ## Test the Policy